ningyu1991/InclusiveGAN/README.md

   --num_images 240000
   ```
   where `datasets/stacked_mnist_240k/` is the output directory containing the prepared data format that enables efficient streaming for our training.
 - Main study including minority inclusion on CelebA dataset.
 We use the first 30k images and crop them centered at (x,y) = (89,121) with size 128x128.
-To prepare the dataset, first download and unzip the [aligned png images](https://drive.google.com/open?id=0B7EVK8r0v71pWEZsZE9oNnFzTm8) to `celeba/Img/`, then run
+To prepare the dataset, first download and unzip the [CelebA aligned png images](https://drive.google.com/open?id=0B7EVK8r0v71pWEZsZE9oNnFzTm8) to `celeba/Img/`, then run
   ```
   python3 dataset_tool.py create_celeba \
   datasets/celeba_align_png_cropped_30k/ \